 Beta-carotene is a type of carotenoid that’s found in plants.
 It’s known as a pro vitamin A carotenoid because it needs to be converted to active vitamin A by the body.

 Researchers agree that beta-carotene found in fruits and vegetables is beneficial to your health.
-These specific vitamin A foods can help to boost your immune system, protect your skin and eyes, and fight life-threatening conditions like heart disease and cancer.
-However, the studies involving beta-carotene supplements have mixed results, leaving researchers cautious about recommending supplements for the treatment of health concerns.
-It turns out, too much of a good thing can be detrimental to your health, so you need to be aware of the proper ways to consume this carotenoid.
+Vitamin A foods can help boost your immune system, protect your skin and eyes, and fight life-threatening conditions like heart disease and cancer.

 What Is Beta-Carotene?